 Formed in 1923, the Jowett Car Club claims to be the oldest one-make car club in the world.
 The Australian Club started in 1956 and the New Zealand club started in 1962.
 The Jupiter Owners Auto Club started in 1964.
 The Jowett club has used computers since 1974 and a Jowett website has existed since the early 1990's.
 The pre-2006 website remains here.
 Over the many years, changes in technology have been accomodated without losing much information, albeit with some increase in complexity.
 This portal tries to reduce that complexity, routing you to the most commonly requested information.
 The webpages are gradually being transformed into a 'mobile-first' framework that also caters for tablets and large screens.
 Whilst we try to maintain compatibility with older browsers you may have problems with some.
 Please let us know if you do.

 Affiliated clubs thrive in Europe, Spain, America, Australia and New Zealand.
 Members contribute from many other countries.
-There is a website devoted to the Jowett Jupiter with some Jupiter Owners Auto Club content.
+There is a website devoted to the Jowett Jupiter and you can visit the the Jupiter Owners Auto Club website.

 Each club has a spares scheme and they do co-operate to provide a comprehensive service.
 JowettTalk has a section on Cars and Spares for sale.
 Each club has a shop.
 Look also at the Memorabilia section of JowettTalk for more to buy or sell.

 Each club produces a regular magazine some of which can be viewed in JowettGallery.
 Jowetteer from the UK, Flat Four from New Zealand, The Javelin from Australia, Jowett Jive from America.
 Note the above will not be seen unless logged into JowettGallery